 - Some tangy vegan garlic and herb cheese

-- Strips of fried smoked tofu
+- Strips of our smoky tofu bacon

 - A generous spread of homemade cannellini bean hummus